HamadaMohamed1/Bank_System_C-/README.md

 3. **Update Rate**: Modify exchange rates.
 4. **Currency Calculator**: Calculate currency conversions.

+### Encrypting Users' Passwords
+Enhance security by encrypting users' passwords using strong encryption algorithms.
+This ensures that passwords are stored securely and are protected against unauthorized access.

 ## User Permissions
 Users have varying levels of access permissions.
 Some users may have full access to all menu options, while others may have restricted access based on their roles.